 Of Wit & Will Shanghai team hits the streets for some Dim Sum, Need Some (shopping) and Laugh Some…

-Accompanied by our crew Alessio, Phillip and the ever-present-and-beyond- tortured-cameraman, Matt (whose earpiece picks up every word out of my mouth and every belly laugh cackle, sure to haunt his dreams for months to come), we hit the sights of Shanghai, both historic and new.
+Accompanied by our crew Alessio, Phillip and the ever-present and beyond tortured camera man, Matt (he has an earpiece and listens to every word out of my mouth, poor dear.
+My belly laugh cackle will haunt his dreams for months to come).
+We hit the sights of Shanghai, both historic and new.

 After sating ourselves on pork bao, sweet meat buns washed down with Chinese beer, and for our team leader & Producer, Sophie, a sweet rice wine which closely resembled vinegar, we were off to shop.

 Shopping was a mixture of highs and lows, from a plastic tomato with a dirty mouth for Production Assistant Sophia, to a glorious Asian-inspired dress, being altered to perfection as I write, to be worn by Production Manager Aurore to the Elite Model Look World Final on Saturday evening.